-Letters were sent to the following American Indian groups in November 2002, January 2003, and March 2013 to inform them of the general management plan process and to invite their participation: the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, the Seminole Nation of Oklahoma, and the Council of the Original Miccosukee Simanolee Nation Aboriginal People (formerly known as the Independent Traditional Seminole Nation of Florida).
-These American Indian groups were also invited to comment on the draft plan in March 2013.
+Letters were sent to the following American Indian groups in November 2002 and January 2003 to inform them of the general management plan process and to invite their participation: the Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, the Seminole Nation of Oklahoma, and the Independent Traditional Seminole Nation of Florida.
 Government-to-government consultation meetings related to the general management plan were held with representatives of the Miccosukee Tribe of Indians of Florida in March 2003, August 2006, and March 2007.
-In addition, a meeting with the Council of the Original Miccosukee Simanolee Nation Aboriginal People was held in February 2003.
+In addition, a meeting with the Independent Traditional Seminole Nation of Florida was held in February 2003.